 Caste paintings were always commissioned and intended to be exhibited in other countries.
 Among those who requested such works were high-ranking officials of the viceroyalty and members of the upper ecclesiastical hierarchy of New Spain who was sympathetic to the Bourbon reforms, as noted by art conservator and historian Ilona Katzew.

-Some authors point out that most of the castes portrayed were never practiced and that they were rather classifications that projected the Indians in an exotic way and far from social reality, since as Taylor indicates, "some intermediate caste nominations must have satisfied more an imagined than a functional order", for New Spain society was complexly embedded in various systems of social stratification that was not reduced to what we now understand as race, but included economic class, kinship, residence, gender, and ethnicity.
+Some authors point out that most of the castes portrayed were never practiced and that they were rather classifications that exotically projected the Indians and far from social reality, since as Taylor indicates, "some intermediate caste nominations must have satisfied more an imagined than a functional order", for New Spain society was complexly embedded in various systems of social stratification that was not reduced to what we now understand as a race but included economic class, kinship, residence, gender, and ethnicity.

 Author: Ministry of Culture